JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

     * Brooks Law simplified "Adding manpower to a late software project makes it later"

 ### The Surgical Team
+In this essay, an examination of how to structure software teams is done.
+In general, it seems that small teams work better.
+However, small teams cannot produce the large systems that are often required.
+To deal with this a collection of surgical teams can be created to have small effective teams while still producing large systems.

+These surgical teams are made of surgeons, copilots, administrators, editors, secretaries, program clerks toolsmiths, testers, and language lawyers.

+A surgeon in this context is your lead developer.
+The surgeon is responsible for designing code, writing documentation, and testing code.
+Generally, this person should have 10 years of experience.
+In a lot of ways, this role is similar to the master described in the clean coder book.

+A copilot can do everything a surgeon can but does not quite have the same experience as the surgeon.
+The biggest part of this role is to work with the surgeon.
+In this role, the copilot can question the surgeon's choices but the surgeon always gets the final say in the end design.
+In many ways, this is like clean coders journeyman.

+The administrator is the surgeon's boss and tends to handle non-technical aspects of work.
+These might include things like raises.

+The editor primarily works on documentation.
+The editor will review and edit documentation as needed.

+Secretaries in this context handle correspondence for the editor and the administrator.

+The program clerk manages all records.
+This includes both human and machine-generated records.
+This role would have to aggregate things like developer documentation and build output information.

+The toolsmith creates and maintains any specialized tools the surgeon may need.

+The tester creates system tests and plans testing sequences.

+Lastly, the language lawyer is a programming language expert.
+In this role, the language expert can help surgeons find ways to do things that might be difficult to accomplish in the language of choice.

+#### Original notes
 * People favor small teams but small teams cannot produce large systems.
 * There are wide productivity differences between good and bad programmers.
 (I assume this is about the controversial 10x programmer)
 * There is no correlation between years of experience and productivity.